Wivik/linux-explained/book/01-05-chapter-5.md

 ## What is a user and group for Linux ? {"chapter-5-what-is-a-user-and-group-for-linux}

 If you remember the Unix history in the first chapter, one detail about the *Multics*, then *Unix* conception was to be multi-users.
-A [multi-user software](https://en.wikipedia.org/wiki/Multi-user_software) is a program able to give access to the computing resources by multiple users of the machine.
+A multi-user software[^multiusersoftware] is a program able to give access to the computing resources by multiple users of the machine.
 Nowadays it must seems to be pretty obvious, but in the dark ages of computing, the ability for a computer to executes several processes simultaneously was limited.
 The concept of multitasking arrived in the years 1960, and the computers were able to share CPU time and resources for several processes at once, thanks to the implementation of scheduling, priority management, and inter-process communication.

 One of the result of this implementation is the "users" management.
 In computing, a user is the physical person using a computer.
 It's also a logical identity the operating system knows with specific permissions and rights : that's the user account.
 The user account identity is usually protected by a password to ensure only people aware of this secret should access these specific computing resources.